We will rebuild after the fire, says Balls Creek tent owners

 Out of 295 tents at the campground, 40 were destroyed and nine sustained some damage, according to a press release from Catawba County.
 The fire was brought under control at approximately 1:20 a.m. on Monday.

-A number of owners waited Monday to see if their tents, which are wooden buildings rather than canvas structures, were spared as firefighters worked to contain what was left from the destructive blaze and complete their investigation.
+A number of owners waited Monday to see if their tents were spared as firefighters worked to contain what was left from the destructive blaze and complete their investigation.

 Nancy Drum was saddened by the destruction she saw.